neulab/incremental_tree_edit/README.md

         However, this resource is still a good starting point; you may consider modify it based on the sanity check outputs.

 2. Implementing a language-specific `TransitionSystem` class.
-    - The target edit sequences (i.e., the training data) are calculated by `trees.substitution_system.SubstitutionSystem`, which depends on a `asdl.transition_system.TransitionSystem` object (or its inheritor) (see [reference](trees/substitution_system.py#L16)).
+    - The target edit sequences (of the training data) are calculated by `trees.substitution_system.SubstitutionSystem`, which depends on a `asdl.transition_system.TransitionSystem` object (or its inheritor) (see [reference](trees/substitution_system.py#L16)).
     - In our current implementation of CSharp, we have reused the `CSharpTransitionSystem` class implemented in the [Graph2Tree library](https://github.com/microsoft/iclr2019-learning-to-represent-edits).
         However, only the `get_primitive_field_actions` function of the `TransitionSystem` class is actually used by the `SubstitutionSystem` ([example](trees/substitution_system.py#L131)).